microsoft/jacdac/services/control.md

 using the [LED animation format](/spec/led-animation).
 Typically, up to 8 steps (repeats) are supported.

-The status light is also used by JACDAC software stack to indicate various status mode and this animation may be overridden when those modes are enabled.
+The status light is also used by Jacdac software stack to indicate various status mode and this animation may be overridden when those modes are enabled.